 I think C.H.I.P is the only kickstarter that I've ever supported (so far).
-They promised a $9 computer with wifi, bluetooth, ethernet, etc for only 9$.
+They promised a computer with wifi, bluetooth, ethernet, and more for only $9.00 USD.
 This was before the RaspberryPi Zero existed and I jumped on board.
 They delivered and I received two C.H.I.P computers which promptly sat on the shelf after a week of playing around with them.

 Why am I picking up ADS-B?
 Because it is fun and I can learn from it.
 Also, it is very easy to do cheaply due to open source software and the cheap rtl-sdr receiver.

 I have enjoyed using a rtl-sdr dongle to receive ADS-B for a few years now.
 But it was always something I did intermittently.
 I recently learned about PiAware and was curious if I could get it to run on one of my unused C.H.I.P's.

 I started by flashing to the newest OS version available for C.H.I.P.
 I chose Debian headless since more resources are available when not having to generate a graphical interface.

 One consideration when using C.H.I.P is the usb protection.
 I recommend disabling this protection if you are using this as a guide.
 You can disable the protection just while configuring it (it will reset after reboot) to avoid headaches and crashes when building software.
 This protection exists to protect upstream power sources such as your laptop or desktop computer's USB port.
 Optionally, and preferably, connect a 1S lipo battery to C.H.I.P's JST connector.
 This should get you through any current spikes and has the added benefit of acting like a UPS.